Tropical Storm Erika Update

 Where you live:

-- Keep your doors and windows closed and locked at all times, even if you run down to get the mail or laundry or to a neighbor's for a minute.
+- Keep your doors and windows closed and locked at all times.

 When you go out: